NanShang126/BetterHudwiki-chinese/images.md

 you can also just enter a number. ```max: 1000```

-more details are covered in the placeholder documentation.
+more details are covered in the [placeholder documentation](https://github.com/toxicity188/BetterHud/wiki/placeholders)

 # type: sequence
 an animated image.